 The Minnesota Legal Compliance Audit Guide for Political Subdivisions contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our study included all of the listed categories, except that we did not test for compliance in contracting and bidding, deposits and investments, public indebtedness, and claims and disbursements because they were tested in conjunction with the audit of the financial statements of the Minneapolis Public Housing Authority.
+Our study included all of the listed categories, except that we did not test for compliance in public indebtedness and claims and disbursements because they were tested in conjunction with the audit of the financial statements of the Minneapolis Public Housing Authority.
+We also did not test for compliance in contracting and bidding, as there were no new or completed contracts in 2011.